American Addiction Centers and Recovery Brands launch opioid overdose awareness campaign

 “I feel like there’s a reason I survived everything I did, and if one person reaches out to get help from hearing about my experience then opening up to tell my story is always worth it,” said Maitner.
 “It’s so important for people to understand how easy it is to overdose, especially for people who relapse with a decreased tolerance.
 Spreading this message is matter of life or death.”

-If you or a loved one struggle with addiction call the AAC helpline at 800-822-9187 or visit Recovery.org to learn about your treatment options.
+If you or a loved one struggle with addiction call American Addiction Centers at to learn about your treatment options.